Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

-In practice, trajectories are firstly transformed into matrices by the time and the regions belonging to (as presented in Sec. \ref{sec:data_formart}).
-Subsequently, forecasts can be made using classical time series models such as Autoregressive Moving Average (ARMA)~\cite{kamarianakis2005space} and Vector Autoregressive (VAR)~\cite{canova1999vector}.
-However, such straightforward methods have difficulty in handling spatial dependencies and a variety of additional features (\eg~weather conditions and traffic events), which makes them far from perfect for performance.
-Since traffic flows are changing in matrix format, it can effectively utilize CNN to obtain their local and global spatio-temporal dependencies.
-Besides, RNN models such as LSTM can be also used to model the complex temporal dynamics within the data.
-Thus, deep learning methods can effectively capture patterns in the temporal evolution of crowd flows.
-ST-ResNet \cite{zhang2017deep} is one of the pioneering efforts to predict traffic flow based on deep neural networks.
-It utilizes residual CNN units to capture temporal closeness, trends, and periodic patterns.
-The output of each type of attribute is aggregated with external factors to predict traffic flow.
-There are a number of follow-up studies.
-For instance, DMVST-Net studies multi-view spatio-temporal patterns~\cite{yao2018deep}.
-STRCN combines CNN and LSTM for spatio-temporal modeling and assigns weights to different branches~\cite{jin2018spatio}.
-Periodic-CRN focuses on capturing repeated periodic patterns~\cite{zonoozi2018periodic}.
-Additionally, numerous deep learning-based traffic flow prediction methods have emerged and they can be broadly categorized into ConvLSTM-based methods~\cite{jiang2021deepcrowd,liang2019urbanfm, yao2019revisiting}, multi-task-based methods~\cite{jiang2019deepurbanevent,zhang2023promptst}, attention-based methods~\cite{ma2020multi,fang2022transfer}.
-In addition, we also observe that the recent studies devoted to using spatio-temporal graphs to model traffic flows~\cite{sun2020predicting,dai2021temporal,fang2021mdtp}, due to the advantages of GNNs.
+In practice, trajectories are first transformed into matrices based on time and corresponding regions (as outlined in Sec. \ref{sec:data_formart}).
+Forecasts can then be made using classical time series models like Autoregressive Moving Average and Vector Autoregressive~\cite{canova1999vector}.
+However, these methods struggle with spatial dependencies and various additional features (\eg, weather), limiting their performance.
+Since traffic flows are matrix-formatted, CNNs can effectively capture their local and global spatio-temporal dependencies.
+Additionally, RNN models like LSTM can model complex temporal dynamics.
+Thus, deep learning methods efficiently capture patterns in the temporal evolution of crowd flows.
+ST-ResNet \cite{zhang2017deep} pioneered traffic flow prediction using deep neural networks, utilizing residual CNN units to capture temporal closeness, trends, and periodic patterns.
+The output from each attribute type is aggregated with external factors to predict the flow.
+Follow-up studies include DMVST-Net~\cite{yao2018deep}, which investigates multi-view spatio-temporal patterns.
+STRCN~\cite{jin2018spatio} combines CNN and LSTM for spatio-temporal modeling and assigns weights to different branches.
+Periodic-CRN~\cite{zonoozi2018periodic} focuses on capturing repeated periodic patterns.
+Furthermore, numerous deep learning-based methods have emerged, broadly categorized as ConvLSTM-based~\cite{jiang2021deepcrowd}, multi-task-based~\cite{jiang2019deepurbanevent}, and attention-based methods~\cite{fang2022transfer}.
+Recent studies also increasingly utilize spatio-temporal graphs to model traffic flows~\cite{sun2020predicting,fang2021mdtp,chen2025eac}, leveraging the advantages of GNNs.

-\subsubsection{Trajectory-related Recommendation}
+\subsection{Trajectory-related Recommendation}